vsavkin/databinder/README.md

 # DataBinder

+## Not Supported => Use Angular and Polymer Instead

+AngularDart and Polymer.Dart have very robust implementation of data bindings.

+* To learn more about Polymer, check out ["Polymer.Dart Sample App"](https://github.com/vsavkin/polymer_dart_sample_app).

+* To learn more about Angular, check out ["AngularDart Sample App"](https://github.com/vsavkin/angulardart-sample-app).

+## Overview

 Data binding is a technique used to maintain synchronization of data.
 And it's a key component of most MVP/MVVM frameworks.

 DataBinder is a Dart library implementing data binding via object mirrors.
 Though the primary focus of the library is to be used by frameworks, it can be used directly as well.